zxul767/pawn/README.md

 make && bin/pawn
 ```

-If you'd rather use a GUI, you can run (but you'll need to have `xboard` installed):
+If you'd rather use a GUI, you can run:
 ```bash
 make && xboard -fcp bin/pawn
 ```
+but you'll need to have `xboard` pre-installed as `pawn` doesn't have a GUI of its own.

 If you find issues running any of the above, check the following sections for installation details.